keitaroemotion/vimfind/README.md

 t ...
 Run Unit Test for the selected file

 r ... run rubocop for the target file

+a ... add current file name to wiki

 You can access to the db schema by entering "d", and when you enter any keyword, the result would come up